-Rio’s network consists of:

-Rio presently serves only large industrial users through approximately 340 km of steel pipeline of which 334 km is transportation pipe and 6 km is distribution pipe.
-The diameter of the pipes in the Rio system varies from 2 inches to 36 inches, and the average age of the pipelines is between 15 and 20 years.
+CEG-Rio (outside the city of CEG-Rio de Janeiro) presently serves only large industrial users through approximately 340 km of steel pipeline of which 334 km is transportation pipe and 6 km is distribution pipe.
+The diameter of the pipes in the CEG-Rio system varies from 2 inches to 36 inches, and the pipelines were installed between 15 and 20 years ago.

-Rio has no regulator stations, but has 18 meters, one for each client.
+CEG-Rio has no regulator stations, but has 18 meters, one for each client.

 Expansion